 Our service includes:

-- Reviewing initial drawings and designs for separating walls and floors between dwellings.
+- We provide a FREE initial acoustic design review service of your proposed separating walls and floors between dwellings.

-- We carry out preliminary sound insulation tests on existing separating walls/floors in conversion developments.
+- For some developments it might be beneficial to carry out preliminary sound insulation tests on existing separating walls/floors in conversion developments.
 This confirms if the current structure will achieve the performance standards (saving money on unnecessary additional work) or the level of improvement required.

 - Site inspections from our experienced consultants during the construction phase.

 - Pre-completion sound insulation testing.
 ACA Acoustics are fully SITMA accredited to undertake sound insulation tests, meaning our tests will be accepted by your Building Control Officer.

 We strongly recommend that you discuss your project with an acoustic consultant specialising in sound insulation at an early stage.
 This is the best way to make sure that your development will pass Building Regulations sound testing the first time.

 Please call us on the numbers above, or fill in the contact form and we’ll be in touch to discuss your project.